 HI's objective in Togo is to reduce inequalities to improve the living conditions of vulnerable people, in particular people with disabilities.
 The organisation aims to promote the development of an inclusive society.

 Young boy cured of Buruli ulcer - Humanity & Inclusion Togo | © J-J. Bernard / Handicap International

-Negative perceptions of disability mean the parents of children with disabilities often side-line them, hiding them away from other people.
-Excluded from playing with other children, from school and from other sources of learning, children with disabilities often grow up to be marginalised adults.
-Humanity & Inclusion is taking action to change this situation, in collaboration with its numerous governmental and non-governmental partners.
+Negative perceptions of disability mean that children with disabilities are often excluded from playing with other children, from school and from other sources of learning.
+HI is taking action to change this situation, in collaboration with its numerous governmental and non-governmental partners.

 The country is likely to face a growing terrorist threat due to its porous borders with Burkina Faso, which has been prey to terrorist attacks since January 2015.